eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L04-Cloud-init with Azure/03-Cloud-init components.md

-Cloud-init is run on Azure by using a configuration definition file, known as `cloud-config`.
-This file  is in the form of a `.txt` file and uses yml file structure.
+In Azure you can run `Cloud-init` using a `cloud-config` configuration definition file. `cloud-config` files use the `.txt` file extension, and YML syntax.

-The `.txt` cloud-config file is applied using Azure CLI az command's using the `--custom-data` parameter and then specifying the .`txt` cloud-config file.
+You can apply a `cloud-config.txt` file using the Azure CLI by appending `--custom-data` and the cloud-config file name to the `az` command.

-If we crate a file named `cloud-init.txt` and place the below configuration detail into it.
+As an example, create a file named `cloud-init.txt` and place the following configuration details into the file.

 ```yml
 #cloud-config